Zeldin invites former deli owner to Trump address

 Rep. Lee Zeldin invites former deli owner to State of the Union

-Donald Panico, who owned Panico’s Community Market in Smithtown, has donated food to first responders since the September 11 attacks.
+Donald Panico, who owned Panico’s Community Market in Smithtown, has donated food to first responders since the 9/11 terror attack.

-A former Smithtown deli owner who formed a nonprofit to serve sandwiches to police and firefighters will be attending President Donald Trump’s State of the Union speech Tuesday as a guest of Rep. Lee Zeldin (R-Shirley).
+A former Smithtown deli owner who formed a nonprofit to serve sandwiches to police and firefighters will be attending President Donald Trump’s State of the Union speech Tuesday as a guest of Rep. Lee Zeldin.

 Zeldin surprised Donato Panico with the invitation Tuesday during his mobile office hours in Smithtown.

-“Are you kidding me?!”
-Panico said when Zeldin invited him, according to video posted by News 12 Long Island.
+“Are you kidding me?”
+Panico said when Zeldin (R-Shirley) invited him, according...

-Panico earlier this month shut Panico’s Community Market after more than 30 years in business to focus on his nonprofit, Heros 4 Our Heroes, which provides food for first responders.

-After the Sept.
-11, 2001 terrorist attacks, the Smithtown resident spent 10 days straight at Ground Zero in Manhattan, serving first responders breakfast, lunch and dinner and sleeping in his catering truck.
-Store staff made food for Long Island and New York City police and firefighters on subsequent 9/11 anniversaries.